Health and Wellbeing

 - Three (3) x part time Counsellors: Brittany Richardson, Michael Walton and Penny Bunn

 - The College has a visiting Student Support Services Offices that offers specialised Psychological and learning support for staff, students and parents.

-Referrals are made by Level Leaders, for students who need additional counselling support and the Wellbeing Centre provides a space where students can have time out from class if required and have sensory or individual support.
+Referrals are made by House Leaders, for students who need additional counselling support and the Wellbeing Centre provides a space where students can have time out from class if required and have sensory or individual support.